 Money Goal 2: Pay off debt

-Not only does being debt-free allow you to more easily max out your Roth, it also alleviates a ton of unnecessary stress.
+Not only does being debt-free allow you to max out your Roth more quickly, but it also alleviates unnecessary stress.
 Typically paying off the debt with the smallest balance works best because it gives you fast results and helps you commit to your plan long-term.

 Jackie Beck– “Commit to only spending money you already have, and gradually pay off existing debt.
 Life is so much less stressful without debt hanging over your head!”

 Murray Newlands, Sighted.com- “A new presidency brings uncertainty; reduce your debts and you will reduce your debt in uncertain times.”

 We go through life as we go through the grocery store while hungry- rushed, directionless, and buying whatever looks good at the time.
 This is the year to change that; it starts with self-awareness.
 Begin by keeping a spending log and writing down every purchase or transaction from your checking or credit card.
 Download the free money tracker and read why it’s so important in this post.

 What the pros say:

 Nick True- Mapped Out Money: “Become more self-aware with money.
 Spend six months pondering, tracking, thinking, and understanding your personal desires around money and how you emotionally deal with money.
 The goal should be to become more self-aware of how money emotionally affects you and what expenses are absolutely most important to you.”